Patients, members of the public and other stakeholders are invited to NHS Ealing Clinical Commissioning Group Governing Board meetings in public.

 Lay member leading on Audit

-Philip has a background as a Chartered Accountant and a Management Consultant who then spent some 25 years in a series of senior positions in the Financial Services Sector.
-Philip retired some 12 years ago and now holds a range of non-executive and trustee roles in the public and voluntary sector.
-Philip is a lay member and audit chair for Ealing CCG as well as for the other 4 CCGs in the Inner North West London collaborative of CCGs.×
+Philip has a background as a Chartered Accountant and a Management Consultant who then spent some 20 years in a series of very senior positions in the Financial Services Sector.
+Philip retired some 14 years ago and now holds a range of non-executive and trustee roles in the public and voluntary sector.
+Philip is a lay member and audit chair for Ealing CCG as well as for the other 4 CCGs in the Inner North West London collaborative of CCGs.
+His roles include Chair of a homeless drug and alcohol charity, Chair of a large primary school in Ealing and a NED of a Housing Association.×

 Local Authority Representative, Ealing Council